Add-787/Bleh/README.md

 # Bleh
-A ble application following mvp principle and using jetpack compose for ui.
+A ble application following mvp principle and using jetpack compose for ui(still under development).